 - Judith Cossin Berkman '59 Endowed Internship Fund in Social Work ($5000 stipend 1 available annually)

-- Science WOW ($3000 stipend, 1 available in 2013) for internships in lab sciences and technical writing
+- Science WOW ($3000 stipend, 1 awarded in 2013) for internships in lab sciences and technical writing

-- Alexander P. Heckler/Governor Ann Richards Internship Fund ($3500 stipend, 1 available in 2013) for political internships in Washington, D.C.
+- Alexander P. Heckler/Governor Ann Richards Internship Fund ($3500 stipend, 1 awarded in 2013) for public service & political internships in Washington, D.C.

 Brandeis offers a variety of ways to financially support internship experiences.Please refer to the list below to find Brandeis funding sources that best match your needs and criteria.
 Some funding is based on type of experience including undergraduate research and study abroad, others are based on particular fields including politics and women’s and gender studies, and others are focused on geographic location including the India Initiative.